-The Cognitive Development of Young Children 54 hours lecture; 54 hours total
+The Cognitive Development of Young Children

-Prerequisite: Completion of CFS 122 and CFS 123 with a minimum grade of C
+54 hours lecture; 54 hours total Prerequisite: Completion of CFS 122 and CFS 123 with a minimum grade of C

-This course explores how young children think and develop theories and concepts.
-Students will gain knowledge about materials and environments to support young children''s cognitive development, including math and science skills.
+This course explores how young children think and how they develop theories and concepts about the world around them.
+While exploring the maturation of the brain and development, students will investigate the materials and environments that support children's cognitive development, including the development of math and science skills.